An invariance principle for ergodic scale-free random environments: Existence and sublinearity of the corrector

-We now argue that the specific Dirichlet energy $\op{SE}_{m,m'}$ has to be small when $m$ and $m'$ are large.
-Essentially, the reason for this is that the Dirichlet energy of $\phi_0$ gets ``used up" in the smaller increments.
+We now argue that the specific Dirichlet energy $\BB E[\op{SE}_{m,m'}]$ has to be small when $m$ and $m'$ are large.
+Essentially, the reason for this is that the Dirichlet energy of $\phi_0$ gets ``used up" in the increments corresponding to indices smaller than $m$ and $m'$.

 \begin{lem} For each $\ep > 0$, there exists $m_\ep \in \BB N$ such that \eqb \BB E\left[ \op{SE}_{m_\ep , m} \right] \leq \ep ,\quad \forall m \geq m_\ep. \eqe \end{lem} \begin{proof} For each $k \in \BB N$, the function $\phi_{m-1,m}$ vanishes on $\mcl H\left(\bigcup_{\wh S \in \mcl S_m} \bdy \wh S \right)$ (since both $\phi_m$ and $\phi_{m-1}$ agree with $\phi_0$ there) and is discrete harmonic on $\mcl H \setminus \mcl H\left(\bigcup_{\wh S \in \mcl S_m} \bdy \wh S \right)$.
 Therefore, the discrete analog of Green's formula (summation by parts) implies that $\phi_{m-1,m}$ and $\phi_{m'-1,m'}$ are orthogonal with respect to the Dirichlet inner product for $m\not=m'$.
 Hence for $m\in\BB N$ and $n\geq m$, \eqb \op{Energy}\left( \phi_{0,m} ; \mcl H(\wh S_n ) \right) = \sum_{j=1}^m \op{Energy}\left( \phi_{j-1,j} ; \mcl H(\wh S_n) \right). \eqe Dividing both sides of~\eqref{eqn-energy-decomp} by $|\wh S_n|^2$, sending $n\rta\infty$, and applying Lemma~\ref{lem-se-energy} shows that \eqb \BB E\left[ \op{SE}_{0,m} \right] = \sum_{j=1}^m \BB E\left[ \op{SE}_{j-1,j} \right] . \eqe By the last part of Lemma~\ref{lem-se-energy}, this last sum is uniformly bounded above, independently of $m$.
 Therefore, $\sum_{j=1}^\infty \BB E\left[ \op{SE}_{j-1,j} \right] < \infty$ so for any $\ep > 0$ we can find $m_\ep \in \BB N$ such that \eqb \BB E\left[ \op{SE}_{m_\ep , m} \right] \leq \sum_{j=m_\ep+1}^\infty \BB E\left[ \op{SE}_{j-1,j} \right] \leq \ep ,\quad \forall m \geq m_\ep . \eqe \end{proof}